 Hi!
-My name is Chloe Metz and I am a Junior at Chatfield Senior High School.
-This is my second year on the Broadcasting/Newspaper staff.
-I am a writer...
+My name is Chloe Metz and I am a Senior at Chatfield Senior High School.
+This is my third year on the Broadcasting/Newspaper staff.
+I am a writer and...

 Opinion: It’s About Time We Abandon Grades

 December 16, 2021

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid”— Albert Einstein

 Tests, quizzes, homework, essays, readings; for any student within the education system, these are the only way to prove your knowledge in a particular subject.
 You may have lectures where you take notes and have homework, then halfway through you take a quiz, and finally to end the unit a test to prove you know the subject; all of these add up to form your grade, and then you move on to do it all over again.
 Using letters and numbers to evaluate a student isn’t a new practice; in fact, it has been commonplace since the late 1800s and continues within schools ever since.
 But, for years, scientists, psychologists, teachers, and students alike have questioned: are grades a tool to learn, or are they limiting students’ ability to obtain a deep understanding and appreciation of a topic?
 Through research, personal experience, and an interview, it is all too clear — for students to achieve their full potential, we must remove the grading scale.